zevv/npeg/README.md

 macro in order to allow code block captures to embed Nim code, which puts some limitations on the available syntax.
 Also, NPeg's operators are chosen so that they have the right precedence for PEGs.

+The result is that the grammer itself is expressed as valid Nim, which has the nice side effect of allowing syntax highlighting and code completion work with your favorite editor.

 ### Can NPeg be used to parse EBNF grammars?